 Shark Lady: The True Story of How Eugenie Clark Became the Ocean's Most Fearless Scientist

-The true story of Eugenie Clark, the "Shark Lady."By Jess Keating Illustrated by Marta Alvarez Miguens Read by Jordan Killam Animals / Biographies & Memoirs / Children’s Fiction / Science`strong> English 23m Sell Sheet
+The true story of Eugenie Clark, the "Shark Lady."By Jess Keating Illustrated by Marta Alvarez Miguens Read by Jordan Killam Animals / Biographies & Memoirs / Children’s Fiction / Science`strong> English 23m Sell Sheet Also available on

 |Format||Release Date||List Price||Your Price||ISBN|

 |1 Video DVD||Tue Oct 17 00:00:00 UTC 2017||38.99||38.99||9781520079905||Add to Cart|